 A convoy of Sikhs journeyed from North Punjab to make offerings to Guru Gobind Singh.
 One very devoted Sikh, Bhai Ramu brought his daughter in a covered palanquin to offer as a bride to the Guru.
 The Guru refused the girl saying that he had no interest in marriage as he already had four sons.
 The girl's father pressed him saying he had broadcast the news that she was promised to the Guru and people had begun calling her Mata (or mother).
 Bhai Ramu told the Guru if he refused his daughter, her reputation would be ruined, she would be no longer be marriageable and it would be considered a grave sin on her parents part.

-Compassion moved the Guru to honor the girl and accede to her father's wishes.
-The Guru agreed to accept Sahib Devi into his household where she might remain under his protection and serve him if she would be willing for their relationship to be of a spiritual rather than a carnal nature.
-Sahib Devi agreed and marriage rites were preformed on the 18th day of Vaisakh in the Samvant year of 1757, or 1701 A.D. when she was about 19 years of age.
+Compassion moved Guru Gobind Singh to honor the girl and accede to her father's wishes.
+The Guru agreed to accept Sahib Devi into his household where she might remain under his protection and serve him if she would be willing for their relationship to be of a spiritual, rather than a carnal, nature.
+Sahib Devi agreed, and marriage rites were preformed on the 18th day of Vaisakh in the Samvant year of 1757, or 1701 A.D. when she was about 19 years of age.
 Sahib Devi took up residence in the apartments of the Guru's mother, Mata Gujri.

 Mother of the Khalsa: